Are you afraid your forklift battery will fail when you need it the most?

 - The forklift maintenance team should check for its capacity at 5-hour rate after a full charge and if the capacity is less than 80 per cent, the battery has to be replaced.

-- If the forklift battery is not more than 3 years old, it is a wiser decision to replace 1 or 2 faulty cells (not more, more usually indicates a different problem) and has it repaired.
+- If the forklift battery is not more than 3 years old, it is a wiser decision to replace 1 or 2 faulty cells (not more, more usually indicates a different problem) and have it repaired.
 Leave this task to the manufacturer.

 - Do not continue using a battery with low-capacity performance in service merely because it continues to deliver power for some time.
 The damage will get worse.

-Forklift battery specifications
+Forklift battery specifications - forklift battery weight

 The National and International standards on Motive power batteries refer only to the cell sizes and do not give any specification for trays or the type of plates to be used.
 The battery packs for forklifts differ in the design of internal components such as plates, separators, and terminal and pillar posts.
 The battery trays or battery boxes will have lifting eyelets and locking arrangements for fixing in the forklifts.